Jay-Alexander-Elliot/simple_dice_flutter/README.md

 - Grasping basic Dart programming concepts, including data types and functions.
 - Implementing gesture controls for an interactive user experience.

-This project was instrumental in understanding the core aspects of Flutter app development, particularly in creating interactive and responsive UI components.
+This project was important in understanding the core aspects of Flutter app development, particularly in creating interactive and responsive UI components.